National Trails System: National Recreation Trails

 National recreation trail (NRT) is a designation given to existing trails that contribute to the recreational and conservation goals of a national network of trails.
 Over 1,300 trails over all fifty states have been designated as NRTs on federal, state, municipal, tribal and private lands that are available for public use and are less than a mile to more than 500 mi in length.
 They have a combined length of more than 29,000 mi.

 Most NRTs are hiking trails, but a significant number are multi-use trails or bike paths, including rail trails and greenways.
+Many of these rail trails were preserved for public use through the Act's 1983 railbanking provision, though standard, non-railbanked rail trails can also receive NRT designation.
 Some are intended for use with watercraft, horses, cross-country skis, or off-road recreational vehicles.
 There are a number of water trails that make up the National Water Trails System subprogram.
 Eligible trails must be complete, well designed and maintained, and open to the public.

 The NPS and the USFS jointly administer the National Recreation Trails Program with help from other federal and nonprofit partners, notably American Trails, the lead nonprofit for developing and promoting NRTs.
 The secretary of interior or the secretary of agriculture (if on USFS land) designates national recreation trails that are of local and regional significance.
 Managers of eligible trails can apply for designation with the support of all landowners and their state's trail coordinator (if on non-federal land).
 Designated trails become part of the National Trails System and receive promotional benefits, use of the NRT logo, technical and networking assistance, and preference for funding through the Department of Transportation's Recreational Trails Program.

 American Trails sponsors an annual NRT photo contest and a biennial symposium and maintains the NRT database.